jacky776690g60/Knot/README.md

 <a href='#toc0' style='background: #000; margin:0 auto; padding: 5px; border-radius: 5px;'>Back to ToC</a><br><br>

 - MacOS
-   1. Run `./build.sh --force` to build from CMake if this is the first time you're building it; otherwise, `./build.sh`
+   - Run `./build.sh --force` to do a clean build with CMake
+   - Or you can use `./build.sh`

+- Windows
+   - Run `./build.ps1 --force` to do a clean build with CMake
+   - Or you can use `./build.ps1`

 <h1 id="Requirements" style="font-weight: 700; text-transform: capitalize; font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif; color: #EA638C;">&#9698; Requirements</h1>